Mudassar-23/Arduino-Projects/README.md

-Arduino UNO Project
+Arduino UNO Projects

 => Automatic Street Light

-We use LDR (Light Dependent Resistor) Sensor with Arduino so that we can detect intensity of light.
+ We use LDR (Light Dependent Resistor) Sensor with Arduino so that we can detect intensity of light.
 Based on this we can turn on/off bulb automatically if surrounding is dark or bright.

 => Simple Security System

-Use a PIR sensor to detect motion and trigger an alarm or LED.
+ Use a PIR sensor to detect motion and trigger an alarm or LED.

 => Weather Monitor